 Having an all-inclusive transport card with unlimited rides makes your holiday run like a clock.

-Tourists have been buying Hola Bcn cards for years because:
+Tourists have been buying Hola Barcelona Card (previously the Hola BCN Travel Card) for years because:

 - You get unlimited public transport on the metro, bus, tram, and funicular.

-- There’s return airport transport via airport train, metro, or bus 46.
+- There’s return Barcelona airport transport via airport train, metro, or bus 46.

-- There’s easy pickup at any metro ticket machine or Barcelona Turisme kiosk.
+- There’s easy pickup at Barcelona Turisme kiosks.

 - It eliminates stress of constantly buying tickets.